JonKing93/wildcat/docs/api/cli/preprocess.rst

     wildcat preprocess --excluded None

-.. option:: --retainments PATH
+.. option:: --retainments PATH | None

     The path to a dataset indicating the locations of debris retainment features.
 Usually a Point or MultiPoint feature file, but may also be a raster mask.
 Pixels downstream of these features will not be used for :ref:`network delineation <delineate>`.

     *Overrides setting:* :confval:`retainments`

-.. option:: --excluded PATH
+.. option:: --excluded PATH | None

     The path to a dataset of areas that should be excluded from :ref:`network delineation <delineate>`.
 Usually a Polygon or MultiPolygon feature file, but may also be a raster mask.
 Pixels in these areas will not be used to delineate the network.
 If provided in conjunction with the :confval:`excluded_evt` setting, then the two masks will be combined to produce the final preprocessed exclusion mask.

     *Overrides setting:* :confval:`excluded`

-.. option:: --included PATH
+.. option:: --included PATH | None

     The path to a dataset of areas that should be retained when :ref:`filtering <filter>` the network.
 Usually a Polygon or MultiPolygon feature file, but may also be a raster mask.
 Any stream segment that intersects one of these areas will automatically be retained in the network - it will not need to pass any other filtering criteria.

     *Overrides setting:* :confval:`included`

-.. option:: --iswater PATH
+.. option:: --iswater PATH | None

     The path to a water body mask.
 Usually a Polygon or MultiPolygon feature file, but may also be a raster mask.
 Pixels in the mask will not be used for :ref:`network delineation <delineate>`.
 If provided in conjunction with the :confval:`water` setting, then the two masks will be combined to produce the final preprocessed water mask.

     *Overrides setting:* :confval:`iswater`

-.. option:: --isdeveloped PATH
+.. option:: --isdeveloped PATH | None

     The path to a human-development mask.
 Usually a Polygon or MultiPolygon feature file, but may also be a raster mask.
 The development mask is used to inform :ref:`network filtering <filter>`.
 If provided in conjunction with the :confval:`developed` setting, then the two masks will be combined to produce the final preprocessed development raster.